What is PostgreSQL database? Data integrity is super important. In everything. Full stop.

 Ok, we’ve done with the comparison of these two.
 What can we conclude?
 In general, Postgres NoSQL has a number of advantages over other NoSQL databases such as MongoDB.
 The reason for this dominance is the adoption of some NoSQL features.
 Why to choose only one of them, SQL or NoSQL, if you can use Postgres which offers you features of both?
 Why PostgreSQL is used more often than its competitors?

+Is PostgreSQL better than MySQL?
 Let’s look what is so cool about PostgreSQL that allows this system to overrun its competitors.
 In this section, we’ll compare the key technical differences between two SQLs — Postgres and MySQL.
 We’ll try to answer our main question ’why should I use PostgreSQL?’

 Yes, we're talking about performance again.
 What else can we do if Postgres performance is much higher comparing to any either NoSQL or SQL systems?
 In general, both MySQL and Postgres demonstrate fast functioning even while working with heavy workloads.
 Yet, it hasn’t always been like this.
 In the past, MySQL had a reputation of a fast database at the expense of its concurrency.
 Postgres, in contrast, has usually demonstrated a balanced results along with handling concurrency.
 With the latest versions of both databases, all the differences have been erased.